CIRC 2023 Summer Competition Tasks

 Description

 The transition to the new settlement has shifted the priorities of the colony and their water needs.
-This will involve redirecting the water from the Frozen Well and Water Purifier by disconnecting the existing pipeline and assembling a new pipeline to the water’s new destination.
-You are required to perform this changeover.
-The salvaged materials for this project also need to be inspected for their condition, organized and repaired.
+This will involve redirecting the water from a Rodriguez well by disconnecting the existing pipeline and assembling a new pipeline to the water’s next destination.
+The urgency of this task requires two rover teams to perform this changeover.
+The materials for this project also need to be managed.

 Requirements

-- Switch the water pump to its purge setting and allow at least 15s for water to purge through the system.
-Turn off the water pump.
+- Set the Rodwell’s pump to its purge setting and allow at least 15s for water to purge through the system.
+The pump can then be turned off (“O”).

 - Close the ball valve.

-- Disconnect boosters and move to the staging area.
+- Disconnect the pipeline components and move them to the staging area.

-Note: This part of the task is more straightforward than the assembly stage, so this may be a good time to also manage the Staging Area.
+Note: This part of the task is much easier than the assembly stage, so this may be a good time to also manage the pipe inventory.

-- Move the booster station into position and connect to the pipe.
+- Move the booster station into position, setting the marked zone against the first pipe.

 - With the new pipeline now primed, adjust the throttle to 100%.